Selleo/react_testing_example/README.md

 run `yarn test`

+## Contribution rules

+* Add your component to `/src/cases/yourfoldername`
+* The component should be simplified version of your production component that you want test
+* Add route to your component in `src/App.js`
+* Add link to your route to the navigation in `src/App.js`

 ## Cases covered in this repo

 * Non trivial component with description what to test, what not to test & test implementation